engaging-computing/iSENSE-API/C++/README.md

 ```

 To compile in Windows, you will need to use Visual Studios Express 2013 (Professional version will work as well).
-See the "Visual Studios Setup.txt" file for more information.
-At some point I will add an example project as well.
+See the "Windows" directory for more information.
+An example project will be created in the future.

 See this site for help:
 [curl website](http://curl.haxx.se/docs/httpscripting.html)